ntoll/delicious2fluid/README.rst

 Your username and password for both services are *not* stored in any way shape or form.
 If you encounter a problem you can find the log in the d2f.log file.

+*NOTE* private bookmarks are ignored.
+The tags attached to them are created within FluidDB but the object representing the private bookmark is not created.
+Obviously, I don't this script to leak inadvertantly potentially private information.

 For more information about FluidDB please see: https://fluidinfo.com/

 When running the script you'll be asked for your username and password for